RetroReversing/retroReversing/pages/general/Creating a new reversing emulator.md

 include $(BUILD_DIR)/Makefile.common
 ```

-Add the following line after it:
+Add the following line after it, chaning ConsoleName to the name of the console (you will need this name later):
 ```
+libRetroReversingConsole = ConsoleName
 include ./libRetroReversing/Makefile.retroreversing
 ```